rohan-paul/rohan-paul.github.io/_posts/2017-08-08-Understanding_ReactJS_Component.md

 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-**And the third way one is the React Stateless Functional Components**
+**And the third way to create component is for React Stateless Functional Components**

 This is a new syntax/pattern for defining components as a function of props.
 It was introduced in React v0.14.
 [From the release notes](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#stateless-functional-components)